miziomon/awesome-wordpress/README.md

 ## Websites

-* [http://wordpress.stackexchange.com/](http://wordpress.stackexchange.com/) - WordPress Development Stack Exchange is a question and answer site for WordPress developers and administrators.
+* [Stackexchang](http://wordpress.stackexchange.com/) - WordPress Development Stack Exchange is a question and answer site for WordPress developers and administrators.
 It's 100% free, no registration required.
 * [Tom McFarlin](https://tommcfarlin.com/about/) - A Perspective on Professional WordPress Development
 * [Mark on WordPress](https://markjaquith.wordpress.com/) - WordPress puts food on my table.
 * [Otto on WordPress](http://ottopress.com/) - You have to use an Ottopress to get fresh squeezed Otto
 * [Nacin](http://nacin.com/) - WordPress Lead Developer
 * [Konstantin Kovshenin](http://kovshenin.com/) - WordPress, Automattic and Open Source
+* [Automattic](http://automattic.com/) - We are the people behind WordPress.com, which serves more than 15.8 billion pages a month, as well as a host of other popular services, such as Akismet, Jetpack, and VaultPress.
+We are strong believers in Open Source, and the vast majority of our work is available under licenses like the GPL.

 #### Resources List